asubap/website/Backend/readme.md

-    "date": "YYYY-MM-DD",    // Optional which means "" if you don't want to update "location": "string",    // Optional which means "" if you don't want to update "description": "string", // Optional which means "" if you don't want to update "time": "HH:MM:SS"      // Optional which means "" if you don't want to update }
+    "date": "YYYY-MM-DD",    // Optional which means "" if you don't want to update "location": "string",    // Optional which means "" if you don't want to update "description": "string", // Optional which means "" if you don't want to update "time": "HH:MM:SS",      // Optional which means "" if you don't want to update "sponsors": ["sponsor1", "sponsor2"] // Optional which means "" if you don't want to update }
 ```
 **Response**: Updated event object